-His publications concentrate on film history, theory, and criticism, with particular emphasis on German cinema during the Weimar Republic, the Third Reich, and the post-1945 and postwall eras.
-His numerous articles have appeared in collections and periodicals; his books include West German Film in the Course of Time (Redgrave, 1984), German Film and Literature (Methuen, 1986), West German Filmmakers on Film (Holmes & Meier, 1988), Augenzeugen (Verlag der Autoren, 1988, with Hans Helmut Prinzler; second updated edition 2001), The Films of G.W.
+Articles on film history, theory, and criticism have appeared in collections and periodicals.
+Books include West German Film in the Course of Time (Redgrave, 1984), German Film and Literature (Methuen, 1986), West German Filmmakers on Film (Holmes & Meier, 1988), Augenzeugen (Verlag der Autoren, 1988, with Hans Helmut Prinzler; second updated edition 2001), The Films of G.W.
 Pabst (Rutgers UP, 1990), The Ministry of Illusion (Harvard UP, 1996), Neuer Deutscher Film (Reclam, 2012, with Norbert Grob and Hans Helmut Prinzler), and The Use and Abuse of Cinema: German Legacies from the Weimar Era to the Present (Columbia UP, 2015).
-His present book project is The Cinema of Consensus: Zeitgeist Szenarios in the Kohl Era: Before the Wall Went Down.
+His current book project is German Film Features of the Kohl Era: Before the Wall Went Down.